PapaDaCodr/PapaDaCodr/README.md

 - 👋 Hi, I’m @PapaDaCodr
 - 👀 I’m interested in ...
-Machine Learning and AI, as well as web and mobile app development
+JAva and Python projects
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ... any web and app developments and Machine Learning projects
 - 📫 How to reach me ... dukeoriginal6@gmail.com